Street Dancer 3D: Nora Fatehi Says Varun Dhawan & Shraddha Kapoor Took Her Under Their Wings

 Talking about her rapport with Varun and Shraddha, Nora said, "They took me under their wings and made me feel like family.
 I would lose patience with myself if I didn't get a move right, if I forgot the choreography or due to stress, ended up giving too many takes and beating myself up as an artiste."
 The film's shoot was wrapped recently in Mumbai.

-She went on to talk about the difficulties of the shoot, and how almost everyone suffered from physical pain.
+She went on to talk about the difficulties of the shoot, and how almost every one suffered from physical pain.
 "As we suffered a lot of physical pain, we would do a lot of masti to ignore it and stay positive.
 There were a lot of pranks on the sets," she said.
 Varun, especially, was injured and fell sick several times during the shoot.

 Street Dancer 3D is scheduled for release in January 2020.
-It is the third installment of director-choreographer Remo's super popular dance movies, ABCD and ABCD 2.
+It is the third instalment of director-choreographer Remo's super popular dance movies, ABCD and ABCD 2.

 MOST READ: Priyanka Chopra Does The 'Red Rose & A Kiss' For Nick Jonas On His Birthday!
 Watch Video